bytebl33d/bytebl33d.github.io/blog/endpoint-detection-lab.md

 ![](/assets/images/homelab/mde-automated-response.png)

 ## Testing Detection Capabilities
-For the attack scenario, my lab includes a MSSQL Server.
-Suppose for this scenario, we gained access to the database as the `sa` user.
+To test our new EDR, let's assume we've gained `sa` access to a MSSQL server.
 Let's execute a simple command with the `xp_cmdshell` stored procedure.

 ![](/assets/images/homelab/mde-xp_cmdshell.png)